 It’s all about being able to demonstrate the methodology works, which is different from building the perfect product right out of the gate.
 To quote two of the other key thinkers in lean startup, Nathan Furr and Jeff Dyer: “It’s liberating to recognize that no human being can guess correctly when you face uncertainty, and that part of the process is making changes to adjust to these inevitable errors.”

 That’s what’s so powerful about Lean startup: You are not going to get it right all the time.
 This methodology is built on that fact and structured to help you move as quickly and efficiently as possible from “here’s an interesting idea” to “here’s a program, product or service we know – because we’ve been testing it all along the way – our audiences want, need, will use and will pay for.”

 I’d strongly encourage people to download the white paper – it’s free – and read the stories of four associations we interviewed who are using lean startup.
 Seeing how this methodology works in real situations where it’s being used by your peers to help their organizations provide better service for their members and other audiences and invest their resources more efficiently and effectively is an eye-opener, and incredibly persuasive.

 Second, one of the concerns we’ve heard over and over from associations is: “What about our brand?”
 Again, quoting Guillermo: “In associations, we tend to worry that releasing a half-baked program will negatively impact the brand.
 I would argue that doing the same thing year after year without changing also negatively impacts your brand.”

-Also, you have to realize that lean startup may not be suitable for every single initiative of your association – it’s hard to create a Minimum Viable Certification – or for every single audience.
+Also, you have to realize Lean may not be suitable for every single initiative of your association – it’s hard to create a minimum viable certification – or for every single audience.
 Some of your members will not be OK with beta-testing a new product for you.
-But some will love that and leap at the opportunity to co-create a new service with the association.
+But some will love and leap at the opportunity to co-create a new service with the association.
 It’s up to you to find those people, who are your champions and allies in this.